circleci/circleci-docs/jekyll/_cci2/docker-layer-caching.md

 {% include beta-premium-feature.html feature='Docker Layer Caching' %}

 **Note:** This feature only works with whitelisted projects.
 To enable this feature, you must contact your Customer Success manager (email cs@circleci.com and include a link to the project on CircleCI).
-Because Docker Layer Caching uses the `setup_remote_docker` step, it is not compatible with the `machine` executor.

 If your application is distributed as a Docker image, the image consists of layers that generally change more frequently toward the bottom of the `Dockerfile`.
 This is because any lines that change in a Dockerfile invalidate the cache of that line and every line after it.
 The frequently changing layers are referred to as the *top* layers of the image after it is compiled.

+## Docker layer Caching in Remote Docker
 Consider reusing the unchanged layers to significantly reduce image build times.
 By default, the [Remote Docker Environment]({{ site.baseurl }}/2.0/building-docker-images) doesn't provide layer caching, but you can enable this feature with a special option:

 ``` YAML